Also in this Issue

 On the final day of SciLC, participants gathered for a quick review of their talking points and then headed to the Hill where they met with more than 120 House and Senate offices to ask for congressional support for science funding as well as peer review.
 Following their visits, participants had debriefing sessions with Science GRO staff members, recounting with enthusiasm their advocacy experiences of the day and planning for continued contact with their Members of Congress.

-For APA members interested in getting involved in similar advocacy activities, you can stay current on what science policy issues are on the minds of Congress or the Executive Branch by subscribing to SPIN, the Science GRO’s email newsletter.
+For APA members interested in getting involved in similar advocacy activities, you can stay current on what science policy issues are on the minds of Congress or the Executive Branch by subscribing to SPIN [now APA Science Policy News], the Science GRO’s email newsletter.
 If you would like to join your colleagues in reaching out to your members of Congress, please consider joining APA’s Public Policy Advocacy Network (PPAN).
 As a member of PPAN, you will receive “Action Alerts” from the APA Government Relations Office when psychology’s voice needs to be heard on important public policy or science funding issues.

 Sign up for the Public Policy Advocacy Network